-The Bank currently has one woman director on the Board of four members.
-In evaluating the appointment of new Directors as well as Board Succession Plan, the Group NRC and the Board have taken steps to ensure that women candidates are given priority consideration in the selection and recruitment process of directors towards achieving the gender diversity target of 30% women participation.
-However, the Board is of the view that, while it is important to promote board gender diversity, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge to strengthen the Board should remain a priority.
+The Board takes cognizance of the boardroom diversity policy published in the Code and to be in line with the country's aspirational target of 30% representation of women directors.
+Group NRC and the Board have taken steps to ensure that women candidates are given priority consideration in the selection and recruitment process of Directors.

+The Board is also of the view that, while it is important to promote boardroom gender diversity, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge to strengthen the Board should remain a priority.